 Judging from photos and surviving units I have run across, the primary use for the Jeeps was as airport crash trucks.

-Ansul Jeeps mostly protected smaller airports and military air bases.
-But this picture of an Ansul CJ-3B in front of the new firehouse at O'Hare Airport in Chicago in 1962, shows that they were also in use at large international airports.
+Ansul Jeeps mostly protected smaller airfields, but this picture of an Ansul CJ-3B in front of the new firehouse at O'Hare Airport in Chicago in 1962, shows that they were also in use at large international airports.

 Behind the Jeep is a WWII-surplus 1943 Sterling Class 150 crash truck, converted by the CFD shops from liquid foam to a Cardox (carbon dioxide) unit in 1956.
 It carried 6000 pounds of CO2 and 500 pounds of liquid foam.